Who We Are

 It is the ambition of LGBTQ Domestic Violence Awareness Foundation to confront these issues and to advocate for necessary changes in both the visibility of LGBTQ+ people’s experiences and the quality of response they receive when reaching out for help.
 We aim to create change and bring greater awareness to the issues to ensure that all people no matter their sexuality or gender identity can feel seen and believed and receive safe and inclusive support.

-After the success of the 2020 campaign, Ben went on to establish the LGBTQ Domestic Violence Awareness Foundation in 2021.
+After the success of the 2020 campaign, Ben went on to establish the LGBTQ Domestic Violence Awareness Foundation.

 “Thank you for getting the word out there about domestic violence in gay relationships.
 I was in an abusive relationship many years ago but I didn’t realise it was that until I heard you speak and reflected on that relationship.
 Thank you for opening my eyes to this issue and no doubt you are doing the same for many others.
 It makes me shudder sometimes when I now think that I just suffered through the relationship not knowing what was happening at the time.”